• GLE is jointly owned by Silex (51%) and Cameco Corporation (49%)

 • Technology commercialisation project being conducted at GLE’s Wilmington, North Carolina facility and at Silex’s Sydney facility

-Paducah Laser Enrichment Facility (PLEF) Multi-purpose Production Plant
+Paducah Laser Enrichment Facility (PLEF) Commercial Plant Opportunities

-Two key factors are driving potential transformation of the global nuclear fuel supply chain, presenting GLE with a ‘Triple Opportunity’ to produce three different grades of nuclear fuel – all via the deployment of SILEX laser-based uranium enrichment technology at the proposed PLEF Production Plant:
+Three key factors are driving potential transformation of the global nuclear fuel supply chain, presenting GLE with a ‘Triple Opportunity’ to produce three different grades of nuclear fuel – all via the deployment of SILEX laser-based uranium enrichment technology at the proposed PLEF Commercial Plant:

-i) the growing shift towards utilisation of nuclear power by many countries around the world in response to heightened concerns over global climate change;
+• the growing shift towards utilisation of nuclear power by many countries around the world in response to heightened concerns over global climate change and the need to establish emissions-free electrical energy systems

 • PLEF UF6 Production: Production of natural grade UF6 (with U-235 assay of 0.7%) via processing of depleted tails (U-235 assays of 0.25% to 0.5%) with the SILEX technology (the original PLEF project), which would come in the form of already converted uranium, thereby also helping to alleviate UF6 conversion supply pressure;